 Visa profit beats estimates on higher transaction volume

-REUTERS: Visa Inc beat Wall Street estimates for quarterly profit on Wednesday, as the payments network processed more transactions on the back of higher consumer spending in the holiday season.
+REUTERS: Visa Inc beat Wall Street estimates for quarterly profit on Wednesday, as the payments network processed more transactions on the back of higher consumer spending during the holiday season.

-The company said total payments volumes and the number of processed transactions both rose 11 percent, sending its shares up 2.43 percent after the bell.
+Visa's total payments volumes and the number of processed transactions rose 11 percent each, sending its shares up about 3 percent after the bell.

 This boosted payments volume, which represents the dollar amount of purchases made with cards carrying Visa's branding.
 The company charges a fee every time a merchant swipes a card that uses its network.